chandradiproy/telent-scout-chatbot/README.md

 The effectiveness of this chatbot relies on a multi-layered prompt engineering strategy:

-1.  **System Prompt**: A master prompt defines the chatbot's persona, its objective, and its professional boundaries, ensuring it stays on task.
+1.  **Language-Aware System Prompt**: The master prompt now dynamically includes the candidate's chosen language, instructing the LLM to conduct the entire interaction in that language.
-2.  **Experience-Based Question Generation**: The prompt for generating technical questions is dynamically populated with the candidate's tech stack and years of experience, instructing the LLM to tailor the question difficulty accordingly.
-We also explicitly instruct it to return *only* a numbered list to avoid conversational filler.
+2.  **Experience-Based Question Generation**: The prompt for generating technical questions is populated with the candidate's tech stack and experience, instructing the LLM to tailor question difficulty and to return *only* a numbered list.
-3.  **Intent Detection**: A specialized prompt is used to classify user input during the Q&A phase.
-This allows the system to differentiate between a genuine answer and an attempt to evade the question, making the chatbot much more robust.
+3.  **Intent Detection**: A specialized prompt is used to classify user input during the Q&A phase, allowing the system to robustly handle evasive or off-topic responses.
-4.  **Structured JSON for Evaluation**: The scoring prompt instructs the LLM to act as a critical interviewer and return its evaluation in a strict JSON format.
-This allows for reliable, programmatic parsing of the results and includes a specific instruction to heavily penalize answers that are not relevant to the questions asked.
+4.  **Strict JSON for Evaluation**: The scoring prompt instructs the LLM to act as a critical interviewer and return its evaluation in a strict JSON format.
+It includes a critical instruction to heavily penalize answers that are not relevant to the questions asked.

 ---

 ## 💡 Challenges and Solutions

-* **Challenge**: The LLM would occasionally return conversational text along with the structured JSON data, causing parsing errors.
+* **Challenge**: The LLM would return conversational text along with JSON data, causing parsing errors.
     * **Solution**: The `_call_llm` function was enhanced with a robust regex to search for and extract the JSON block from the raw response, ignoring any surrounding text or markdown fences.
-* **Challenge**: Candidates could provide answers that were technically correct but completely irrelevant to the questions asked, yet still receive a high score.
+* **Challenge**: The chatbot would ask the wrong question at the wrong time (e.g., asking for an email after receiving the name).
-    * **Solution**: The scoring prompt was updated with a **critical instruction** to first validate the relevance of an answer to its question and to assign a very low score if they did not match.
+    * **Solution**: The state management logic in `handle_response` was rewritten to be more explicit.
+It now processes the input for the *current* state before advancing to the *next* state, ensuring the conversation flows correctly.
-* **Challenge**: The chatbot followed a rigid conversation flow and was easily derailed by unexpected user inputs (e.g., asking to regenerate questions).
+* **Challenge**: The multilingual feature initially failed, with the chatbot reverting to English for simple conversational turns.
-    * **Solution**: An intent detection layer was implemented.
-This allows the chatbot to understand the user's intent before acting, enabling it to gracefully handle evasive or off-topic responses.
+    * **Solution**: The hardcoded English responses in the `conversation_stages` list were replaced with dynamic instructions.
+The chatbot now uses the LLM to generate *every* response, ensuring it always adheres to the user's selected language.

 ---